pyeve/cerberus/README.rst

 Cerberus is an ISC Licensed validation tool for Python dictionaries.

 It provides type checking and basic functionality out of the box and is designed to be easily extensible.
-It serves as the foundation block for Eve validation module.
+It serves as one of the foundation blocks for the (yet to be released) Eve RESTful Web API.
 Cerberus is tested for Python 2.6 and 2.7.

 Features
 --------